Competency-Based Veterinary Education (CBVE)

-Co-chairs: Laura Molgaard (University of Minnesota) and Jennie Hodgson (Virginia Tech) Members: Harold Bok (Utrecht University), Kristin Chaney (Texas A&M University), Jan Ilkiw (University of California – Davis), Susan Matthew (Washington State University), Stephen May (Royal Veterinary College), Emma Read (University of Calgary), Bonnie Rush (Kansas State University), Kathy Salisbury (Purdue University)
+Co-chairs: Kristin Chaney (Texas A&M University) and Jennie Hodgson (Virginia Tech) Members: Harold Bok (Utrecht University), Dr. Jared Danielson (Iowa State University), Jan Ilkiw (University of California – Davis), Susan Matthew (Washington State University), Stephen May (Royal Veterinary College), Emma Read (University of Calgary), Bonnie Rush (Kansas State University), Kathy Salisbury (Purdue University)

 Advisors: Jody Frost, Ted Mashima